Animal field guide

 Daddy Long-legs Spider (Cellar Spider) teaches Web Distance because its real biology turns long-legged indoor web spider traits into a usable survival lesson.
 The creator-why is not just appearance; habitat, food, danger, daily rhythm, lifespan, offspring, and sex differences all point back to how this animal solves its world.

-How to identify a Cellar Spider
+How to identify a Daddy Long-Legs Spider

 - Web Distance expressed through long-legged indoor web spider body design